-Welcome to HAE UK on line support for all UK patients with HAE – Hereditary Angioedema
+Welcome to HAE UK, online support for all UK patients with Hereditary Angioedema (HAE)

-In addition, patients often have bouts of excruciating abdominal pain, nausea and vomiting that is caused by swelling in the intestinal wall.
+Hereditary Angioedema (HAE) is a rare but potentially life-threatening inherited condition.
+HAE symptoms include episodes of oedema (swelling) in various body parts including the hands, feet, face and airway.
+In addition, patients often have bouts of excruciating abdominal pain, nausea and vomiting which is caused by swelling in the intestinal wall.
 Airway swelling is particularly dangerous and can lead to death by asphyxiation.

-And yet treatment is now available, is easily administered and is relatively inexpensive.
-Patients with Hereditary Angioedema either lack a regulatory protein called ‘C1-Inhibitor’ or their C1-Inhibitor has very low activity.
+Patients with HAE either lack a regulatory protein called ‘C1-Inhibitor’ or their C1-Inhibitor has very low activity.
 Most patients have a family history, but some are spontaneous mutations.
-The problem is, these mutations can be passed on to offspring.
+There is a 50/50 chance of passing HAE on to your children.

+Treatment for HAE is available, is easily administered and is relatively inexpensive.
 C1-inhibitor can either be replaced directly, by using a C1-Inhibitor concentrate; or the process that it controls can be interrupted by use of a bradykinin antagonist.